jylhakos/literature_and_publications/LC-1350/Timeline of Shift to Large Language Models in Text-to-Text Translation.md

-# Forecasting the Timeline of Shift to Large Language Models in Text-to-Text Translation: A Mathematical Modeling Approach for Swedish-English Bidirectional Translation
+# The Translation Transition: Mathematical Modeling of Timelines for Migration to Large Language Models in Translation Services

 ## Abstract